-groundwater is treated and then returned to the aquifer via drywells, injection wells, or recharge basins.
-Discharges to these UICs are authorized by rule rather than by permit.
+In addition to the UICs maintained for routine Laboratory discharges of sanitary waste and stormwater, UICs also are maintained at several on- and off-site treatment facilities used for groundwater remediation.
+Contaminated groundwater is treated and then returned to the aquifer via drywells, injection wells, or recharge basins.
+Discharges to these UICs are also authorized by rule rather than by permit.
 Under the authorized by rule requirements, a separate inventory is maintained for these treatment facilities, and is periodically updated whenever a new device is added or closed.